top of page

 Resources

-Docker, S. (30 Apr 2022) biological records stored on the iRecord system.
-Includes over 1,000 multi-species records collected from a range of geographical locations within the United Kingdom.
+Docker, S. (8 Jul 2024) biological records stored on the iRecord system.
+Includes 1,945 multi-species records collected from a range of geographical locations within the United Kingdom (from 2 Feb 2007).

 Laessoe, T. and Petersen, J. H. (2019) Fungi of Temperate Europe.
 Fungi Form Wheels.